- Prospective Students

 Brethren Life & Thought is a joint publication of Bethany Theological Seminary and the Brethren Journal Association (BJA).
 The journal solicits thoughtful interpretive essays, scholarly articles, and short creative works, including poetry, related to the faith, heritage, and practices of the Church of the Brethren and related movements.

 Want fresh and current content of a lighter flavor (but just as thoughtful)?
-Check out our new Brethren Life & Thought blog at www.brethrenlifeandthought.org!
+Check out our Brethren Life & Thought blog at www.brethrenlifeandthought.org!

 Subscribe or renew your subscription now . . . or make a donation to BL&T!

 Vol. 57 No. 1

 Volume 56 no. 2 (Fall 2011) premieres our decision to include peer reviewed articles in each issue.
 A stylized “pr” will appear in the table of contents listing of articles and the opening page of each peer reviewed article.
 This volume will include a variety of articles: the 2012 Bethany commencement address by Fletcher Farrar, articles on holiness, sacred music, Anabaptist spirituality, and the first article in our Distinguished John Kline Brethren Scholars Series, an article by Jeff Bach on the topic, Brethren and slavery.

 Vol. 56 No. 1 (Spring 2011): The Scholarship of Warren F. Groff